 Caution in China, US data subdue world stock markets

-AP and AFPAP and AFP--Caution about China's economic prospects and upcoming U.S. economic data kept Asian stock markets subdued Tuesday.
+AP and AFP--Caution about China's economic prospects and upcoming U.S. economic data kept Asian stock markets subdued Tuesday.
 European markets were also lackluster.
 Investors are awaiting economic events in the U.S. with Federal Reserve minutes due Wednesday and a monthly jobs report on Friday.

 In early European trading, the FTSE 100 index of leading British shares rose 0.1 percent to 6,735.29 while Germany's DAX was nearly flat at 9,431.48.
 France's CAC-40 was down 0.2 percent at 4,217.19.